Programmes

 - Support for psychological and psychotic issues

-WDC’s family counselling services works to encourage communication between family members and brings them together to work through issues they may be facing in their relationships.
+WDC’s counselling services works to encourage communication between family members and brings them together to work through issues they may be facing in their relationships.
 Counsellors work with clients to help identify specific problems they may be facing.
 Some of the problems which have been identified include, distrust, extramarital affairs, alcohol and drug abuse, domestic violence and financial complications.
 Such problems often result in issues such as anxiety, stress, eating and sleeping disorders and reduced concentration.
 The intervention of counselling services in these situations works to produce changes in thought and behaviour, build communication and listening skills and find alternative opportunities.

 At our main Counselling Centre in Kandy, there are, on average 160 cases per year.
 However, there is a very high rate for repeat counselling and there it is estimated that 300 counselling sessions per year take place.
 Many family cases are referred through other NGO’s such as SUMITHRAYO.

-Therefore, any person around the island can receive help from our counselling team.
 If you are also suffering from depression, stress or any issue that you cannot share with anyone else, do not hesitate to contact our counselling team.
 They are ready to support you and they will guarantee privacy and confidentiality.

 Sthree mostly operates as a not-for-profit enterprise, with it taking only a small percentage of the sale price on sold merchandise to contribute towards the operating costs of the shop and cafe.
 Sthree’s goal is to eventually become a self-sustainable entity expanding and contributing towards the other programmes of the WDC.
 The store is located at No. 327, Peradeniya Road, Kandy.